quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Version Negotiation Packet

 A Version Negotiation packet is only sent by the server, MUST have the VERSION flag set, and MUST include the full 64-bit Connection ID.
-The payload of the Version Negotiation packet is a list of 32-bit versions which the server supports, as shown below.
+The remainder of the Version Negotiation packet is a list of 32-bit versions which the server supports, as shown below.